simonpcouch/clipal/README.md

 ## Installation

-You can install the development version of clipal like so:
+You can install clipal like so:

 ``` r
 pak::pak("simonpcouch/clipal")
 ```

+Then,

+- Ensure that you have an `ANTHROPIC_API_KEY` set in your [`.env`](https://github.com/gaborcsardi/dotenv).
+If you’re using a different LLM to power the cli pal, see `?cli_pal()` to set default metadata on that model.
+- Assign the “Convert to cli” addin the shortcut “Ctrl+Shift+C”.

 ## Example